-P.S There a lot more tools - we curated a whole article about useful tools for remote work.
+P.S.
+There are a lot more tools - we curated a whole article about useful tools for remote work.

 What are other ways to facilitate remote work?
 Taylor Jacobson, Founder and a CEO of Focusmate shared his opinion with us:

 I believe great remote team cultures start with trust.
 You have to trust that people want to win and want to perform, and then find out what they need in order to do that.
-Often that comes down to offering structure and accountability, and finding ways to reduce isolation and provide real human connection amongst colleagues.
-As a result, these things are central to the remote coworking product we're building at Focusmate."
+Often that comes down to offering structure and accountability and finding ways to reduce isolation and provide real human connection among colleagues.
+As a result, these things are central to the remote coworking product we're building at Focusmate.